The Best Fitness Tracker

 Our Picks for the Best Fitness Tracker

 The Surge was one of the most accurate fitness trackers we tested, and at $250 was about average in price for high-end fitness trackers.
-Using its GPS-tracking feature, it measured the actual distance our testers traveled the best, tied for second in heart rate monitor accuracy, and ranked fourth overall in our step-counting test, behind our other two top picks.
+Using its GPS-tracking feature, it measured the actual distance our testers traveled the best, tied for first in heart rate monitor accuracy (along with the Mio Fuse), and ranked fourth overall in our step-counting test, behind our other two top picks.

 That fourth-place step counting finish doesn’t sound so good, does it?
 It consistently undercounted our steps by about 10 to 15 paces from what our testers actually walked during each 100-step test.
 But honestly, we didn’t mind so much: It’s not a significant deviance from the exact number, and if anything, you’ll know you always walked a little extra to reach your goals.
 The Surge is also decent-looking and comfortable to wear, feeling more like a normal watch than a small computer strapped to your wrist.
 Our testers had no reservations or complaints about wearing it all day, and the battery lasted about seven days before needing to be recharged.